-For the third time, CIBC has been included in the Bloomberg Gender Equality Index, signaling our best-in-class status and commitment to gender equality.
+For the sixth time, CIBC has been included in the Bloomberg Gender Equality Index, signaling our best-in-class status and commitment to gender equality.

 In 2018, CIBC announced a new Women in Leadership Social Bond Framework, the first of its kind in Canada, which enables our institutional clients to invest in a bond focused on companies with a demonstrated commitment to gender diversity in leadership roles.